-All water consumed in North Castle Water District No.4 was pumped from a combination of six (6) wells.
-Two are located within the Town Park on the former IBM property, two are located within the Whippoorwill Ridge subdivision, and two are located on School Street.
+All water consumed in North Castle Water District No.4 was pumped from a combination of four (4) wells.
+Two are located within the Town Park on the former IBM property, there are two are located within the Whippoorwill Ridge subdivision no longer in use, and two are located on School Street.
 The water supply at each source is chlorinated, the supply at the School Street location is also filtered for iron removal and the town park wells receive treatment for manganese removal prior to system distribution.
-Water District No. 4 serves approximately 1200 people through 350 service connections.
-Also, Water District No. 4 sells water to North Castle Water District No. 5 which serves 350 people through 117 service connections, and Water District No.7 which serves approximately 100 people through 22 service connections.
+Water District No. 4 serves approximately 1225 people through 459 service connections.
+Also, Water District No. 4 sells water to North Castle Water District No. 5 which serves 350 people through 117 service connections.